zixunh/RL-Recon3D/README.md

-# A Tutorial for Architectural Engineers / Designers to Get Started in 3D Vision.
+# Robot Learning Benchmark for 3D Object Reconstruction

 ## 1. How to calculate Fundamental Matrix
 ### Epipolar Constraint